 And this will go deep into business strategy.
 It’s not about stealing someones elses‘ job within the team, its not about you will drive their complete business strategy, but it means you will have to work close with those guys who are doing this.
 You have to get to the ‚core‘ of the product and you have to ask questions that will hurt sometimes.
 Furthermore, you have to align different expectations what the business/product stands for within the team.

-You are a strategist too, because design will drive business strategy, and this is what you have to communicate to the business who you are working for.
+You as a designer need to strat thinking strategical, because design will drive business strategy, and this is what you have to communicate to the business who you are working for.

 Of course there are several methods to get to the point.
 One of them is a ‚elevator pitch‘ – it’s a simple mad lib text, which should be completed by the project team.